menhera-org/ftth-sip/SPECS.md

 This is a SIP and media (PCMU only) proxy between an NTT Hikari Denwa (NGN) trunk, and a single downstream client.
 This crate needs only to support Linux-based OSes.
 This crate has many NTT specifics, explained below.

 ## Configuration
-Programs that use this lib crate fetches NGN configuration info using DHCPv4/DHCPv6.
+Programs that use this lib crate fetch NGN configuration info using DHCPv4/DHCPv6.
 That is covered in [ftth-dhcp](https://github.com/menhera-org/ftth-dhcp).

 The user of this library configures the following (non exhaustive):

 - The main number assigned by NTT
 - Any additional numbers assigned by NTT (through DHCP, up to only four additional numbers are notified us; when there are more than 4 additional numbers, no such additional numbers are told us through DHCP).
-    - Any numbers, that is sent to us in `200 OK`s to our REGISTERs toward the trunk, in `P-Associated-URI` header (we extract the userinfo part of the SIP URIs), must be stored separately, and they are treated as additional numbers assigned by NTT.
+    - Any numbers that are sent to us in `200 OK`s to our REGISTERs toward the trunk, in `P-Associated-URI` header (we extract the userinfo part of the SIP URIs), must be stored separately, and they are treated as additional numbers assigned by NTT.
 - The trunk-leg network interface to bind to.
 - The trunk-leg network address (that is assigned to us through DHCP). (port is UDP 5060)
 - The trunk-side domain (that does not even need to resolve) to use in the trunk-leg URIs. e.g. `ntt-central.ne.jp` (this example is a false domain).